Kansas SR-22 Insurance (Rates, Companies, + More)

 It’s not just alcohol that we need to avoid when driving—it’s a host of other drugs as well, both legal and illegal.

 If you’re taking prescription drugs such as muscle relaxants, and your ability to drive is impaired, you can be charged with a DUI just as if you were caught drinking and driving.
-Be sure to read the warning labels on your prescription bottles for any mention of impacts to driving.
+Be sure to read the warning labels on your prescription bottles for any mention of the impact of driving.

 Kansas is a zero-tolerance state when it comes to marijuana, so there are no laws establishing acceptable minimum levels or amounts.
 According to the National Institute on Drug Abuse, after alcohol, marijuana is the most common drug found in the blood of drivers who have been in a motor vehicle accident.